Routing number (Canada): Transit numbers

-In this pattern, the first branch of the first national bank (Banque de Montréal, 119, rue Saint Jacques, Montréal) would be branch 0001, institution 001, in western Québec yielding MICR code 00011-001.
+Under this pattern, the first branch of the first bank to have national operations (Banque de Montréal, 119, rue Saint Jacques, Montréal) would have the branch number 0001, the region number 1 (due to being located in western Québec), and the institution number 001, yielding the MICR code 00011-001.

 BMO and TD do not consider the fifth digit of the transit number to be part of the branch number and will not create five-digit codes for different branches which differ only in the final, fifth digit.
 If Montreal is 00011-001 then the next site (First Canadian Place Toronto) is 00022-001, with 00012-001 remaining permanently unassigned.
+Likewise, the electronic routing number for a branch of either TD Bank or BMO will start with a 0, followed successively by the 3-digit institution number, the 4-digit branch number, and the single-digit number for the region in which the bank is located.
+For example, the routing number of a TD Bank branch with the branch number 1795 situated in Scarborough, Ontario, is 000417952: 0 [Start off] 004 [institution number] 1795 [branch number] 2 [because the branch is in Ontario].

 RBC also uses four-digit branch numbers, but these include the last digit, with the transit numbers instead being padded with leading zeroes.
 While some older branches happen to adhere to the pattern above, it has been abandoned for many newer RBC branches, apparently to limit RBC's branch transit numbers to four digits.

+Desjardins uses all five digits as significant with no region coding in the fifth digit.

 Most small local credit unions use the institution number to indicate a "Credit Union Central" organisation for a specific province; the transit number indicates a specific branch of a specific member institution.
 As transit numbers are issued arbitrarily or sequentially, multiple branches of the same credit union typically do not get assigned a contiguous block of numbers.
 While the province may be embedded in the transit number, the info is superfluous; a small Ontario credit union will be XXXX2-828 regardless of its location in-province.